zhullyb/monyhar/monyhar/docs/memory-infra/README.md

 contextual data:

  * **It speaks Chrome slang.**
-   The Chromium codebase is instrumented.
+   The Monyhar codebase is instrumented.
 Its memory subsystems (allocators, caches, etc.) uniformly report their stats into the trace in a way that can be understood by Chrome developers.
 No more `__gnu_cxx::new_allocator< std::_Rb_tree_node< std::pair< std::string const, base::Value*>>> ::allocate`.